zypchenfeng/SDC-LaneLines-P1/P1_writeup.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 5 steps.
+My pipeline consisted of **8** steps.

-First, I need to read all the images in the 'test_images' folder, using a 'for loop'
+**1**, I need to read all the images in the 'test_images' folder, using a 'for loop'

-Second, within the for loop, I converted the images to grayscale, then I ....
+**2**, Within the for loop, I converted the images to grayscale, then I use the Gaussian blur to smooth the edges

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...

-If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1]
+**3**, Use the Canny function to extract the edges

+**4**, define the vertices for mask.
+Here the vertices will form a polygon, and the coordinates are in ccw order

+**5**, use hough fucntion to extract all the line segments from the masked edge image, and filter out the outliers

+**6**, use slop to identify the left and right line segments.
+Here the trick is that, the image is flipped upside-down, so left has negative slop, and right has positive slop.
+Then use linear regression to get the average slop for left and right line

+**7**, combine the extracted image size, left and right segments, and slops, to get the two extended lines.
+And finally apply the mask to only draw the region of interest.

+**8**, use weighted_img to overlap the line with the original image, and output into the video

+[//]: # (Image References)

+[image1]: ./test_images_output/solidWhiteCurve.jpg

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...
+1.

 ### 3. Suggest possible improvements to your pipeline